keiranseth/cyclistic-bike-share-analysis/README.md

 See the [preliminary analysis report](./preliminary/preliminary_analysis.md).

-### Summary of Analysis and Final Recommendation
+### Summary of Analysis

 Here are the insights gathered by the analytics team.

-1. There as more members (at least twice as many as) than casual riders.
+1. There as more members than (and at least twice as many as) casual riders.
 2. Classic bikes are used by more than half of the rides in 2024.
 Electric bikes cover one-third.
 Electric scooters are rarely used.
 3. Across membership types, insight 2 still holds.
 However, note that among riders who used electric scooters, there are more casual riders than members.
 4. The average ride duration is 16 minutes and 39 seconds.
 The total ride duration exceeds 1,000,000 hours.
 5. On average, casual riders bike twice as long as members.
 They also dominate the total ride duration.
 6. Across all membership types, insight 2 still holds, and casual riders bike twice as long as members.
 7. Quarters 2 and 3 observe peaks in ride count and average ride duration.
-    - Across all quarters, there are at least 100% more members than casuals, but casuals still ride twice as long as members.
+    - Across all quarters, there are more members than casuals, but casuals still ride almost twice as long as members.
     - Across all quarters, insight 2 still holds.
 8. Ride counts are observed to peak from May to October, while ride durations are observed to peak from May to August.
-    - Across all months, there are at least 100% more members than casuals, but casuals still ride longer than members.
+    - Across all months, there are more members than casuals, but casuals still ride longer than members.
     - Across all months, except for August, insight 2 still holds.
 9. Average ride counts are observed to peak on Wednesday and Saturday, while average ride durations are observed to peak on the weekends (Saturday and Sunday).
     - Across all days of the week, there are more members on average than casuals, but casuals still ride twice as long as members.